palex00/Archipelago/worlds/pokemon_bw/docs/setup_en.md

 To connect the client to the multiserver simply put `<address>:<port>` on the textfield on top and press enter or `Connect`.
-An alternative way to connect is typing `/connect <address>:<port> [password]` into the bottom text field and then typing your slot name when prompted.
+An alternative way to connect is typing `/connect <address>:<port> [password]` into the bottom text field and then typing your slot name (if prompted).